Kris0263/onboarding-windows-app/code_smells.md

 - **Reducing Redundancy**: Eliminating duplicate code minimized the risk of inconsistencies and errors.&#8203;:contentReference[oaicite:16]{index=16}

 - **Adhering to Best Practices**: Applying principles like the Single Responsibility Principle led to a more organized codebase.&#8203;:contentReference[oaicite:17]{index=17}

-## How Can Avoiding Code Smells Make Future Debugging Easier?

 By proactively addressing code smells: